CompleteUnityDeveloper/03-Text101/README.md

 **After watching (learning outcomes)…**

-Understand how to create arrays and assign elements to arrays in code or the inspector.
+Understand how to create arrays and assign elements to arrays in code or in the inspector.

+### 10 Manage Next States ###

+**In this video (objectives)…**

+1. Create a small game loop by having each state lead to another state.
+2. Create a method to respond to player's key input.
+3. Update the game's state based upon the next state array options.

+**After watching (learning outcomes)…**

+Complete our small adventure game engine using player input and state flow.